IPv6 Implementation Guide, Cisco IOS Release 15.2M&T

 The enhanced IPv6 neighbor discovery cache management feature optimizes IPv6 neighbor discovery by providing ND cache autorefresh, unsolicited neighbor advertisement (NA) gleaning, and neighbor unreachability detection (NUD) exponential retransmit.

-The neighbor discovery protocol enforces NUD, which can detect failing nodes or devices and changes to link-layer addresses.
-NUD is used to maintain reachability information for all paths between hosts and neighboring nodes, including host-to-host, host-to-device, and device-to-host communication.
+The neighbor discovery protocol enforces NUD, which can detect failing nodes or routers and changes to link-layer addresses.
+NUD is used to maintain reachability information for all paths between hosts and neighboring nodes, including host-to-host, host-to-router, and router-to-host communication.

 The neighbor cache maintains mapping information about the IPv6 link-local or global address to the link-layer address.
 The neighbor cache also maintains the neighbor's reachability state, which is updated using NUD.
 Neighbors can be in one of the following five possible states: